ronin0397/MONSTER-HUNTER-SUNBREAK-CALCULATOR/README.md

 This was just a practice project for me to incorporate sql with python.
 I like using math to find the best sets in a game I love, so I picked this damage calculator as a project.
 It may seem simple, but there are thousands of combinations of stats, so using a set of databases to determine which pieces were selected was a natural function of the program.
 After selecting pieces, its just algebra.

 Usage instructions:
-You need sqlite to use this program.
+*You need sqlite to use this program.
+I used Pycharm for coding, so adjust your pathing accordingly.*

 1) download the files
 2) make sure the files are all loaded into python onto the same project and folder, so that the call functions can access them.
 3) run main
-4) hit option 1 to load up the tables into the program.
+4) hit option 0 to load up the tables into the program.
 It will generate databases for sqlite to read from.
-5) hit option 2 to select your weapon, monster and monster body part.
+5) hit 1 to select weapons and monsters
-6) hit option 3 to select your skills
+6) hit 2 to select skills (optional)
-7) hit option 7 to select your number of hits and which moves you are using.
-It will then calculate the final damage.
-8) you can input any of the options to change your damage, or just quit.
+7) hit 3 to select motion values/ your attacks.
+Hitting 3 before option 1 will give you a warning and loop back to the main menu.
+8) hit 9 to exit

-NOTE: When updating tables, you can make direct changes to the tables, then you hit option 0 to reset your databases and option 1 to reload the updated data into them.
+NOTE: When updating tables, you can make direct changes to the tables, then you hit option 0 to reset your databases and reload the updated data into them.

 version 1
 -does not have any error handling, so you need to have perfect inputs.

+version 1.1
+-weapons, monsters, parts, and skill lists will be remembered until you exit the program or overwrite inputs manually.
+-has basic error handling.
+Wrong inputs will force an exit from the current loop back to main menu.
+-lacks restrictions that would be 'illegal' in game. (ie attack up 7 and attack up 5 in the same skill pool).

+version 1.2 goal
+-finish databases and associated exceptions.
+-load entire sets using string/split function.

 version 2 goal
+-store results into a database to perform analysis with.

+version 3 goal
 -interface is archaic and will aim for formal UI.

-version 3 goal
--store results into a database to perform analysis with.

 version 4 goal
 -make this program an app (if possible)